Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Introduction

-Theoretically, calculating the transition form factors (TFFs) involved in semileptonic decay processes typically relies on nonperturbative methods.
-Currently, for the $D \to a_0(1450)\ell \nu_{\ell}$ semileptonic decay, several distinct computational approaches exist.
-For instance, in 2011, R. C. Verma employed the covariant light-front quark model (CLFQM) in conjunction with QCD light-cone sum rules (LCSR) method to investigate the decay constant and TFFs of the $a_0(1450)$-meson~\cite{Verma:2011yw}.
-Both the relativistic quark model (RQM) and the LCSR approach, each adopting P2 scenario, have calculated the TFFs $f_+^{D\to a_0}(0)$ and $f_{-}^{D\to a_0}(0)$ of the $a_0(1450)$-meson~\cite{Galkin:2025emi,Huang:2021owr}.
-However, the methodologies differ significantly: the former utilizes the RQM, calculating the wave function of the quark-antiquark bound state via a quasipotential approach and explicitly incorporating relativistic corrections.
-In contrast, the latter emphasizes the role of twist-2 light-cone distribution amplitudes (LCDAs) and employs Gegenbauer polynomial expansion to parameterize the nonperturbative effects.
-Subsequently, Huang and Sun et al. calculated the form factors of the $a_0(1450)$-meson, as well as the corresponding branching ratios.
-Originally developed in the 1980s, the LCSR method represents an effective synthesis of SVZ sum rules (SVZSR) technology and the theory of hard exclusive processes~\cite{Balitsky:1989ry, Chernyak:1990ag}.
+Theoretically, the heavy to light transition form factors (TFFs) in semileptonic decay processes are conventionally computed using nonperturbative approaches.
+Currently, several theoretical methods have been developed to study the $D \to a_0(1450)$ TFFs.
+For instance, in 2011, R. C. Verma employed the covariant light-front quark model (CLFQM) to investigate $a_0(1450)$ decay constant and $D \to a_0(1450)$ TFFs~\cite{Verma:2011yw}.
+Additionally, both relativistic quark model (RQM) and LCSR approachs are matching the P2 scenario and calculated $D \to a_0(1450)$ TFFs $f_{\pm} (q^2)$ ~\cite{Galkin:2025emi,Huang:2021owr}.
+However, these two theoretical frameworks differ.
+RQM calculates the quark-antiquark bound state wave function using a quasipotential approach and takes relativistic corrections into account.
+In contrast, the latter focuses on twist-2 light-cone distribution amplitudes (LCDAs) and uses Gegenbauer polynomial expansion to describe its behavior.
+Developed in 1980s.
+LCSR approach effectively combines the SVZ sum rules (SVZSR) with theory of hard exclusive processes~\cite{Balitsky:1989ry, Chernyak:1990ag}.
 It is widely regarded as an advanced and well-established tool for handling heavy-to-light transitions~\cite{Cheng:2017bzz, Tian:2023vbh, Gao:2019lta, Duplancic:2008ix}.
-Compared with the traditional SVZ sum rules, the LCSR can parameterize nonperturbative contributions as LCDA, which allows for the quantification of higher-twist nonperturbative corrections.
-This process involves a single Borel transformation and dispersion relations, optimizing the computational steps.
-Consequently, this work adopt the LCSR method to conduct an investigation of $D \to a_0(1450) \ell \nu_{\ell}$ semileptonic decay process.
-Furthermore, Compared with the analysis in LCSR~\cite{Huang:2021owr}, the TFF in this work accounts for both twist-2 and twist-3 distribution amplitude contributions.
+Compared with traditional SVZ sum rules, the LCSR approach can parameterize nonperturbative contributions in terms of LCDAs, which allows for the quantification of higher-twist nonperturbative corrections.
+This method only involves a single Borel transformation and dispersion relations, optimizing computational steps.
+Consequently, the LCSR approach is adopted in this work to investigate semileptonic decay process $D \to a_0(1450) \ell \nu_\ell $.
+Furthermore, compared with previous LCSR analysis~\cite{Huang:2021owr}, the TFF in our work account for contributions from both $a_0(1450)$-state twist-2 and twist-3 LCDAs.